deislabs/mystikos/README.md

 # Installation Guide for Ubuntu

-Mystikos may be built and installed on Ubuntu 18.04 and 20.04.
+Mystikos may be built and installed Ubuntu 20.04.

 ## Install from Released Package

-To install Mystikos using one of the released packages, please follow the appropriate guide to install on [Ubuntu 18.04](doc/user-install-ubuntu-1804.md) or [Ubuntu 20.04](doc/user-install-ubuntu-2004.md).
+To install Mystikos using one of the released packages, please follow the appropriate guide to install on [Ubuntu 20.04](doc/user-install-ubuntu-2004.md).

 ## Install From Source